aws-samples/mlops-pipeline-prestodb/blog_post.md

-set up an [Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) to access [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) and familiarity with SageMaker, S3, and PrestoDB.
+set up an [Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) to access [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) and have familiarity with SageMaker, S3, and PrestoDB.

 The following prerequisites need to be in place before running this code.